CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains

 \subsection{Finality Gadget}

 The \emph{finality gadget} ensures that validators finalize only transactions that cannot be reversed and enables them to provide inclusion proofs to clients.

-We present the finality gadget in Algorithm~\ref{algo:fingadget}.
-Moreover, below, we describe the validator and client protocols for accepting a transaction.
+Below, we describe the validator and client protocols for accepting transactions.
 Since clients do not monitor the protocol execution, their confirmation rule differs from that of validators.
-As a result, validators may finalize transactions based on protocol guarantees, whereas clients rely on additional proofs to verify finality.
+As a result, validators may finalize transactions based on protocol guarantees, whereas clients rely on proofs to verify finality.